abinjacob10/cloud-resume1/README.md

 **Click-operations for initial testing**

 During initial phase, first the front end part was tested using click-operations in Amazon Cloud.
-Resources required for this was:
+Resources required for this were:

 1. An HTML file which is the resume, with a bit of styling done using css file.